 This was also a successful bid, and the client was awarded the contract.

-We supported a small charity in Dover providing practical support and advice to homeless people across the district.
-We provided support for two bids over 12 months to compete for funding from the Kent Police and Crime Commissioner to advance its work with those with mental health issues living on the streets.
+We supported a small charity in Dover to submit two bids to the Kent Police and Crime Commissioner, to advance its work with those with mental health issues living on the streets.

-For the project, our writer worked with the charity’s management team to understand the nature of their work, issues they were facing, and how their proposed diversionary interventions would meet the Commissioner’s objectives.
-These objectives were to have positive outcomes for those being supported and prevent them from becoming victims or perpetrators of crime.
-Beneficiaries were, therefore, both the homeless individuals and the police, and ultimately, the people of Dover.
+Our writer worked with the charity’s management team to understand their work, the challenges beneficiaries face, and how the charity’s proposed diversionary interventions would meet the Commissioner’s objectives to prevent people experiencing homelessness from becoming victims or perpetrators of crime.

-These two funding bids were both successful and the charity was able to advance its work in the town.
+Both bids were successful and the charity was able to advance its work in the town.

-We worked with a charity based in the South West providing support to women who are victims of domestic abuse and sexual violence, and were at risk of becoming offenders themselves.
+We worked with a charity based in the South West providing support to women who are victims of domestic abuse and sexual violence, and who are at risk of becoming offenders themselves.